sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 5. Evaluation
 6. Deployment

 I apply the relevant steps of this process in my approach for this particular Data Science project.
+These steps are fully applied and results delineated with code in the Python notebook stored in the aforementioned Github repository.

 ### Business Understanding